multiduplikator/mikrotik_blocklist/README.md

 ```

 Now, we merge all list entries, aggregate (using https://github.com/tycho/aggregate-prefixes) and strip /32 CIDR, which will give us the raw blocklist .
-Before aggregation, we make sure to remove 0.0.0.0*, 192.168.0.0* and 224.0.0.0* from the lists to make sure we don't lock ourselves out accidentally on update.
+Before aggregation, we remove 0.0.0.0*, 192.168.0.0* and 224.0.0.0* from the lists to make sure we don't lock ourselves out accidentally on update.
 These three IP sets should be handled in an independent firewall rule, e.g. see here https://help.mikrotik.com/docs/display/ROS/Building+Advanced+Firewall

 ```